 DO NOT freak out and pull the iron off too soon!
 This leaves a mess - it will not yet be cauterized and you will end up with horns or large scurs.

 WAIT for the iron to fully re-heat between each side you do and each kid you do.
 Do not get in a rush.

 Many bucks will have small scurs no matter what, but you do not want large scurs on bucks or ANY scurs on does.

 DO NOT get confused and buy the one with the pymgy tip.
 It isn't useful.
-USE the X30 with the goat tip or make sure if you get teh X50, you get the goat tip added.
+USE the X30 with the goat tip or make sure if you get the X50, you get the goat tip added.
 YOU CANNOT use the calf size one.
 You will kill your kids.
 I'VE KNOWN VET TO DO THIS.

-There are countless youtube videos to refer to.
+There are countless youtube videos to refer to, and please do so.

 As soon as it is over, the kids hop up here and get a bottle and go on about their business.
 I personally give a small IM shot of banamine after, but they really are fine without it.
 I have worked with such knowledgeable breeders, I have also sedated, and this is risky business with goats.
 I've not had an issue, but I dont recommend most people try it, and usually, you will not be able to get the sedative from a vet.
 Without sedation, they never act

 Some folks use a disbudding box, but ours scream more over being the box than anything.
 I have my husband hold them on his lap firmly.
 This works best for us.

 NOTE: This isn't a debate thread.
 This is FOR THOSE WHO know or think they wish to disbud goat kids.
 I have heard all of the stories about how folks love their dairy goats with horns.
 I'm glad you like them.
 This is not about hearing the pros and cons.
-This is a simple Why we do it and always will and how to MAKE sure you do it correctly, if you plan to :)
+This is a simple Why we do it, always will and how to MAKE sure you do it, it is done correctly, if you plan to :)